joeysnclr/jdfm/README.md

 ### Init

-initializes jdfm with a jdfm directory in your home folder where it creates a config file and where it will store all of your dotfiles
+initializes jdfm with a ~/dfm directory in your home folder where it creates a config file and where it will store all of your dotfiles

 this should be the first command you run